top of page

 “Where are our lords and masters?”
 I said.
 “Where are the knights and sheriffs?”

-We looked with our Seers through wooden walls.
+With our Seers, we looked through wooden walls as if they weren’t there.
 A deep, rolling noise arose from the south that rumbled the ground and shivered the remaining leaves.

 We entered an inn and removed our Seers.
 In the kitchen were loaves of bread, dried meat, fish, and barrels of wine and cider.